ei_keyboard

 This event provides a file descriptor to the client which can be memory-mapped in read-only mode to provide a keyboard mapping description.
 The fd must be mapped with MAP_PRIVATE by the recipient, as MAP_SHARED may fail.

-This event is sent immediately after the ei_keyboard object is created and before the ei_device.done event.
+This event is optional and only sent immediately after the ei_keyboard object is created and before the ei_device.done event.
 It is a protocol violation to send this event after the ei_device.done event.

 ei_keyboard.key